WelcomeBasicsPlots and GUIApplicationsOther

 (kilowatt-hour), a 60-W bulb on for 4 hours can cost you 3 cents in

-electricity.
-A 110-W desktop computer, on for 7 hours, can represent 8
+7 hours, can represent 8

 cents in your bill (just for those 7 hours).
-A 3-W alarm-clock on for
+A 3-W alarm-clock, on for

-24 hours represents 1 cent.
-A 1000-W iron can cost you 22 cents for 2
+24 hours represents 1 cent in your bill.
+A 1000-W iron can cost you 22

 hours of service...